-Bachelor of Science in Psychology (International)
+Bachelor of Science in Psychology (For International Students)

 The BSc Psychology is a new four year, full-time honours degree (Level 8).
 This unique programme provides a comprehensive undergraduate education in Psychology and includes learning in the workplace.
 This blend of scientific theory and real-world application gives students a chance to develop incredibly valuable critical thinking, problem-solving and communication skills.